 They tend to appear on the parts of the body that get the most sun exposure, including the following:

 Actinic keratoses aren’t cancerous themselves.
 However, they can progress to squamous cell carcinoma (SCC), though the likelihood is low.

 When they’re left untreated, up to 10 percent of actinic keratoses can progress to SCC.
 SCC is the second most common type of skin cancer.
 Due to this risk, the spots should be regularly monitored by your doctor or dermatologist.
 Here are some pictures of SCC and what changes to look out for.

-Actinic keratosis is primarily caused by long-term exposure to sunlight.
-People with the highest risk of developing AK generally:
+AK is primarily caused by long-term exposure to sunlight.
+You have a higher risk of developing this condition if you:

 - have a history of sunburns earlier in life

 - have been frequently exposed to the sun over your lifetime

 Actinic keratoses start out as thick, scaly, crusty skin patches.
 These patches are usually about the size of a small pencil eraser.
 There might be itching or burning in the affected area.